 3. Positive Attitude

-A positive attitude is an “I can” attitude.
+A positive attitude is an “I can” attitude which requires employee discipline.
 Employees with positive attitude are generally more liked by other coworkers and perform better in the workplace.
 Because they cheers up everyone compare to the person who brings everyone down.
 Learning to believe in one’s self is the starting point of developing positive attitude.
 Having a positive attitude in the workplace can help with potential promotions too.

 4. Get Things Done